epimorphics/deployment-mapper/README.md

 |publish| The ECR sub-directory to write the image.
 Optional.
 If not present artifact is not published. |
 |deploy| The environment to which the artifact is deployed.
 Optional.
 If not present artifact is not deployed. |

+In the above example branches tagged `v{ver}` are built, published and deployed to `production`.
+`dev` branch in build, published and deployed to `dev` environment.
+`test` branch is build and published, but not deployed.
+All other branches have their artifacts built only.